 The CLEANBUs: The CLEANBU vessels are approximately 82,500 dwt and are both full-fledged LR1 product tankers and Kamsarmax bulk carriers transporting clean petroleum products (CPP), heavy liquid cargoes such as CSS as well as all types of dry bulk products.
-Seven CLEANBUs are under construction at Jiangsu New Yangzi Shipbuilding Co.
-Ltd. The three CLEANBU vessels on water were delivered during 2019 and the five CLEANBU vessel currently under construction is estimated to be delivered in the period 2020 - 2021.
+Three CLEANBUs are under construction at Jiangsu New Yangzi Shipbuilding Co.
+Ltd. The five CLEANBU vessels on water were delivered during 2019 and 2020 and the three CLEANBU vessel currently under construction is estimated to be delivered in the period 2021.
 The CLEANBUs will be based on the same logic as the CABUs, trading wet products, mainly CPP, into dry bulk export hubs and dry bulk products back to the CPP loading areas, securing high utilization of the vessels.
 The first three vessels were ordered in 2016, while additional three options were declared in 2018 and two in 2019.
 The first three vessels have an average contract price of USD 48.4 million, while the latter five each has a contract price of USD 46.5 million.
-The Group has additional options to build CLEANBUs with declaration expiry dates in 2020 and 2021.
+The Group has additional options to build CLEANBUs with declaration expiry date in 2021.

-1 83,500 dwt stated in the newbuilding contracts for Newbuild #2-6.
+^{183,500} dwt stated in the newbuilding contracts for Newbuild #2-6.
 This is an approximate number, exact dwt known closer to delivery,